pdiegmann/copilot-study/crawler/docs/task-types.md

 # Task Types & Mappings

-Crawlz processes jobs from the web application by mapping them to internal task types, which define what data to collect from GitLab and how to process it.
+"Crawler" processes jobs from the web application by mapping them to internal task types, which define what data to collect from GitLab and how to process it.

 ## Task Type Categories